OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/Flatbox rev 5 RGB case - Preminum Art Case/README.md

 Attribution:

 The case files were designed by myself from scratch.
-They were based on the case deisng of the Mavercade Keebfighter.
+They were based on the case design of the Mavercade Keebfighter.
 You can check out the awesome Mavercade Keebfighters here: https://mavercade.com/collections/mavercade-keebfighters

-The buttons were deisnged from scratch by SGFDevices: https://github.com/sgfdevices/Bridget/tree/main/Buttons
+The buttons were designed from scratch by SGFDevices: https://github.com/sgfdevices/Bridget/tree/main/Buttons